AssemblyScript/website/src/status.md

 ### Exceptions

 Exceptions are not yet supported and we are waiting for the Exception handling 🦄 proposal to land.
-It is not yet feasible to implement exceptions without the help of the proposal, so the following will currently crash the program with a call to `abort("message", ...)`:
+It is not yet feasible to implement exceptions without the help of the proposal as throwing and catching an exception requires stack unwinding, so the following will currently crash the program with a call to `abort("message", ...)`:

 ```ts
 function doThrow(): void {